-Will applying through the Express Entry program in Canada break the bank?
-This depends on your current financial situation and which city end up moving to, but can be a good financial decision in the long run.
+What are the Canada Express Entry fees?
+This depends on your current financial situation and which city you end up moving to, but can be a good financial decision in the long run.
 Let’s take a look at all the costs associated with applying through Express Entry.

-The most important fees to consider for Express Entry are the government filing fees (the fees you must pay to Immigration Canada to have them process your application), and the proof of funds (that we describe later in this article).
+The most important fees to consider for Express Entry are the application fees (the fees you must pay to Immigration Canada to have them process your application), and the proof of funds (that we describe later in this article).

-The government filing fees for Express Entry include the following:
+The Express Entry application fees include the following:

 You should also keep in mind that you will incur additional fees for other services throughout your application, such as:

 The prices of each depend on the country you are residing in and your country of citizenship, but you should budget at least a few hundreds dollars CAD to cover them.

 One of the main requirements for applications under the Express Entry Program is to demonstrate that applicants have enough money to support both themselves and their families after arriving in Canada.
 This is called Proof of Funds.

 The only exceptions to this rule are if a) an applicant is currently working and authorized to work in Canada, or b) they have received a valid job offer from a Canadian employer.

 It is important to note that the amount of funds needed varies based on the size of the family, and that these numbers are updated yearly.
-The table below is the most recent iteration of funds required in Canadian dollars:
+So how much money do you need to immigrate to Canada?
+See the chart below, in Canadian dollars:

 Source: Government of Canada proof of funds